 Paper Functional and sculptural work created primarily from handmade paper.

 Wood Functional and sculptural work where the primary material is wood.

 Completing the Application

 When choosing a media category, allow the function of the work to determine the category rather than the material (i.e., metal furniture should apply in furniture and not in metal).
 For further information, see media definitions.
 When preparing images, remember it is the majority of work that determines the media category.
 Do not send booth shots.
 If an individual craft artist wishes to apply in two different media categories, two separate applications using different images must be submitted.
 If only one application is accepted, only work in that medium may be exhibited.
 If an individual is working in a variety of styles within one medium, then he or she should submit only one (five images) application reflecting these various styles.
 If an individual does both one-of-a-kind and production work, for example, images of each kind of work must be shown in the same proportion to be exhibited at the show.

 Share this Page:

 Email notification of the jury’s decision will be sent no later than April 15, 2017.
-Contractual information will be sent by regular mail to all artists who have been accepted or waitlisted.
+Contractual information will be sent by email to all artists who have been accepted or waitlisted.